diptyaroop/CS674_Spring24/README.md

 ## Scripts
 1. Script to remove background from generated images.
 Images are generated using [this](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md) link & colmap2NeRF.py
 2. Script to generate train/val/test images & respective transforms.json file.
 Images & original transforms.json file generated using above link.

-3. Command to check power usage while DVGO/application is running:
+## Power Usage
+To check the GPU power usage while running the application, use the following command on another terminal:<br>
 `nvidia-smi --query-gpu=power.draw --format=csv --loop-ms=1000`

+On NVIDIA RTX 3050 Laptop GPU, power usage is arounf 25W when the code is running.
+Multiply with total time elapsed to get the total power usage.